iamarbaazkhan/Nodejstutorials/README.md

 # Node JS basics

-This repo will help you to understand basics of Node js with sample codes
+This repo will help you to understand basics of Node js and express js with sample codes

 ### Prerequisites

-Basics of javascript
+1.Basics of Javascript
+2. How to run Node js server